Best Time to Eat Eggs for Weight Loss

 How to Add More Eggs to Your Diet

 • Add eggs to your oatmeal for a creamy texture as you cook it on the stovetop.
-If you haven't tried this, it sounds a bit odd, but it's a delicious way to add protein to oats (especially if you are someone who finds oatmeal spikes your blood sugar).
+If you haven't tried this, it sounds a bit odd, but it's a delicious way to add protein to oats for extra satiety (especially if you are someone who finds oatmeal spikes your blood sugar).
 Keep the temperature on medium and stir to avoid clumping.
 Here's an example recipe.

 • Top your favorite salad with a hard-boiled egg for extra protein.
 Hard-boiled eggs also make a great snack on their own, especially paired with berries.